 Exploring Grouper Populations in the Bahamas

-At up to 4 feet long and 50 pounds, the Nassau grouper (Epinephelus striatus) is one of the most important food fishes throughout the Caribbean and West Indies.
-It is also one of the fastest disappearing.
-This species’ group spawning behavior makes it vulnerable to overfishing.
-Shedd is working with conservation partners in the Bahamas to collect data that can inform sustainable fisheries management plans.
+At up to 4 feet long and 50 pounds, the Nassau grouper (Epinephelus striatus) was historically one of the most important food fishes throughout the Caribbean and West Indies.
+At predictable times and locations each year, individuals gather to reproduce.
+This spawning behavior makes the species vulnerable to overfishing.
+As a result, this species has been disappearing throughout much of its range.
+The Bahamas have the largest population of Nassau groupers in the Caribbean and one of the last remaining commercial fisheries for the species.
+Shedd is working with government and conservation partners in the Bahamas to collect data that can inform sustainable fisheries management plans.

 how to help